 - a.
-Investigate opportunities for properties along northern side of Kalamunda Road between High Wycombe East NAC and High Wycombe West LAC. - b.
-Investigate appropriate zoning for properties that are removed from the Perth Airport ANEF contours (subject to the finalisation of the Perth Airport Masterplan 2020).
-Subject to the actions of the Local Housing Strategy 2019. - c.
-Consider Review and Implementation of Townscape Improvement Plan (Refer to Appendix 6 for existing Improvement Plan). - d.
+Investigate most appropriate zoning for properties along northern side of Kalamunda Road between High Wycombe North NAC and Kenneth Road LAC. - b.
+Investigate appropriate zoning for properties that are removed from the Perth Airport ANEF contours.
+Subject to the actions of the Local Housing Strategy 2020. - c.
+The Council adopted the Kalamunda Road Functional Review and Upgrade Plan in August 2020 which identifies improvements to the function, safety and amenity of the road.
+The road upgrades will provide an improved public interface to the High Wycombe North NAC. - d.
+Consider Review and Implementation of Townscape Improvement Plan (Refer to Appendix 6 for existing Improvement Plan). - e.
 Investigate opportunity to amend High Wycombe Outline Development Plan U2 allocation of service station to commercial, mixed use or residential.